 4. Running costs

-Running costs depend on a variety of things, such as the type of heater you have, the specific heat setting you’re using, its energy star rating, and how long you leave the appliance running for.
+Running costs depend on a variety of things, such as the type of heater you have, the specific heat setting you’re using, its energy star rating, and how long you leave the appliance running.
 It’s worth noting that electric heaters are usually more costly to operate than gas heaters or reverse cycle air conditioners.

 Generally, oil-filled column heaters are the cheapest type of electric heater to use, followed by panel and convection heaters and fan heaters.
 Meanwhile, tower fan heaters and radiant bar heaters are seen as the biggest energy guzzlers.